paul1956/CareLink/README.md

 - 8/29/2022

 ## What's New in this release
+  New 3.5.3.2
+  Move Show Mini Display to top level menu
+  Change color slightly for basal of .025 U

   New 3.5.3.1
   Lots more user information on additional tabs Improvements in multiuser support